Your journey,

 -

 Music can be a very powerful form of therapy - it can allow you to express yourself without needing to talk, and there is no need to be ‘musical’ by nature.
-Our music therapists will work with you in our music studio in playful and meaningful ways, using a variety of instruments, percussion, song and lyrics.
+Our music therapist work with you in our music studio in playful and meaningful ways, using a variety of instruments, percussion, song and lyrics.

 -